jessi8609/jessi8609/README.md

 ---

 ## Consulting / Coaching 💼:
 Facing a problem or challenge?
 Let's work together to find a solution!
-Feel free to reach out, and we can tackle your issues together.
+Feel free to reach out, and we can tackle your issues together..

 ## Get in Touch 💬:🌐